vitor-luis3301/dotfiles_ou_sla/README.md

 ## How to install

-> [!IMPORTANT] This tutorial assumes you made a desktop installation of Arch with Hyprland (you can do this in `archinstall`)
+> [!WARNING] This tutorial assumes you made a desktop installation of Arch with Hyprland (you can do this in `archinstall`)
 >
 > if you selected another environment or have a minimal installation (in other words, have not installed anything yet), then run this first:
 >